grafana/grafana/docs/sources/enterprise/settings-updates.md

 > **Note:** Available in Grafana Enterprise v8.0+.

-Settings updates at runtime allows you to update Grafana settings with no need to restart the instance.
+Settings updates at runtime allows you to update Grafana settings with no need to restart the Grafana server.

-Those updates that happen at runtime are stored in the database and override [settings from the other sources](https://grafana.com/docs/grafana/latest/administration/configuration/) (arguments, environment variables, settings file, etc).
+Updates that happen at runtime are stored in the database and override [settings from the other sources](https://grafana.com/docs/grafana/latest/administration/configuration/) (arguments, environment variables, settings file, etc).
 Therefore, every time a specific setting key is removed at runtime, the value used for that key is the inherited one from the other sources in the reverse order of precedence